Dealing with Loss is Subject for Two Time Teenage Author

 Sam’s Diary is published by the charity One Voice Blackburn.
 The charity has been working in the area of emotional health and wellbeing for over a decade.
 Children and young people’s mental health has become more of a concern in recent years.

-The young author has been a part of One Voice Blackburn’s youth groups and is hoping to study medicine at university later in the year.
+The young author has been a part of One Voice Blackburn’s youth groups ans is mow studying medicine at university.

 The second instalment of Sam’s Diary Sam’s follows the story of Samantha losing her beloved dog and the emotions and feelings that come with it.